Fish kill: Estimation

 Some very large fish kills may never be estimated because of these factors.
-The discharge of red aluminium sludge from a reservoir in Hungary into the Marcai River is acknowledged as causing environmental devastation, The loss of adult fish also can have long-term impacts on the success of the fishery as the following year's spawning stock may have been lost and recovery of the pre-kill population may take years.
-The loss of food supplies or recreational income may be very significant to the local economy.
+For example, the 2010 Ajka alumina plant accident, which discharged roughly one million cubic meters of red mud from a reservoir in Hungary into the Marcal River, is acknowledged to have caused environmental devastation, but due to the high turbidity and sediment load of the polluted waters, as well as the large geographic extent of the event, the magnitude of the fish kill was not determined.

 Prevention and investigation

 Fish kills are difficult to predict.
-Even when conditions that contribute to fish kill are known to exist, prevention is hard because often conditions cannot be improved and fish cannot be safely removed in time.
+Even when conditions that contribute to fish kills are known to exist, prevention is hard because often conditions cannot be improved and fish cannot be safely removed in time.
 In small ponds, mechanical aeration and/or removal of decaying matter (such as fallen leaves or dead algae) may be reasonable and effective preventive measures.

 Many countries in the developed world have specific provisions in place to encourage the public to report fish kills so that a proper investigation can take place.
 Investigation of the cause of a kill requires a multi-disciplinary approach including on-site environmental measurements, investigation of inputs, review of meteorology and past history, toxicology, fish autopsy, invertebrate analysis and a robust knowledge of the area and its problems.